geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 Like when we have things like the variables that can adjust the length of the loop, that stuff is determined, but it's determined before any of the code runs.
 And that's the key thing, right?
 You don't have like, I don't know, you can probably come up with some type theory way to describe this, but hopefully you kind of see what I'm talking about.
-Maybe the simplest way to talk about it will be UOP graphs.
+Maybe the simplest way to talk about it will be UOp graphs.

 **Geohot** [00:36:39]
 Okay, any questions?